Quantum Control Landscapes: A Closer Look: Pure-state landscape

 to the Schrodinger equation, under the generically true condition that the denominator does not vanish at $t=0$.
 The additional, also generic, property that $\dd f/\dd t|_{t=0} \not=0$ guarantees that the critical point $f$ in question is not a constant function.
 As the fidelity $\F_P$ for the control $f$ is $|\ip{\Psi_b}{\Psi_0}|^2$ we can construct critical points for which the fidelity does not take extremal values.
-Eq.~(\ref{eq:nonkin}) can be solved numerically to find non-constant non-kinematic critical points for which the fidelity assumes any desired value, as has been done for a four-level system in \cite{wu2009}.
-While some of these critical points may be non-attractive, as appeared to be the case for the example studied in \cite{wu2009} there is no particular reason why \emph{all} such critical points should be non-attractive in general.
-Unfortunately, it is difficult to prove this, however, due to the difficulty involved in calculating the Hessian and proving it to be strictly negative definite given only a numerical solution of (\ref{eq:nonkin}).
+Eq.~(\ref{eq:nonkin}) can be solved numerically to find non-constant non-kinematic critical points for which the fidelity assumes any desired value.
+Indeed, this was demonstrated for a four-level system in Ref.~\refcite{wu2009}.
+While some, and perhaps most, of these critical points may be non-attractive, as appeared to be the case in the example studied in Ref.~\refcite{wu2009}, there is no reason why \emph{all} such critical points should be non-attractive in general.
+Unfortunately, it is difficult to prove this given only a numerical solution of (\ref{eq:nonkin}) as we cannot calculate the Hessian exactly in this case and prove it to be strictly negative definite.